blockful-io/shutter-staking/docs/staking-architecture.md

 ## Rewards Calculation Mechanismm

-* The rewards are recalculate and accrued every time the keyper interacts with the contract.
+* The rewards are recalculate and accrued every time the keyper interacts with state changes functions.
 This includes staking, unstaking, and claiming rewards.
 * The `rewardEmissionRate` defines the number of rewards tokens distributed per second.
 This is a fixed rate and determines how many reward tokens the contract allocates every second to be distributed to all the keypers.